joshjdevl/libsodium-jni/README.md

 A Java JNI binding (to allow for Java and Android integration) to [Networking and Cryptography](http://nacl.cr.yp.to/) library by [Daniel J. Bernstein](http://cr.yp.to/djb.html).

-Why JNI and not JNA?
-JNI is much faster than JNA.
+**Why JNI and not JNA?
+JNI is much faster than JNA and JNI is faster than JNR.**

 If you do use this project in your research project, please do cite this repo.
 Thanks!